Call With Current Continuation

 As you can see the

-main functions has changed quite a bit.
+main function has changed quite a bit.
 Instead of two statements invoking

 display it’s now a single statement calling

-display-cps which takes anonymous function as an argument.
+display-cps which takes an anonymous function as an argument.
 The anonymous function created with

-(lambda () ... ) contains the second statement with call to
+(lambda () ... ) contains the second statement with a call to

 display-cps.
 The last lambda is no-op and returns